worldline/angular-security-training/docs/csp/csp-overview.md

 ```

 ::: tip
-[This online tool](https://csper.io/evaluator) can help you evaluate the strength of your CSP.
+[This online tool](https://csper.io/evaluator) or [this one](https://csp-evaluator.withgoogle.com/) can help you evaluate the strength of your CSP.
 :::

 To learn further about CSP, don't hesitate to check [there Quick Reference Guide](https://content-security-policy.com/).